 For a list of the current grades of any open facility within Riverside County click on our grading page

 Temporary food facilities are food facilities that are set up at a fixed location for a maximum of 25 days over a 90 day period.
-The events must be sanctioned, and of a civic, political, public or educational nature.
-Examples of temporary food facilities are state and county fairs, city festivals, circuses and other public gathering events that are approved by the Environmental Health Department.
+The events must be a sanctioned community event, of a civic, political, public or educational nature.
+Examples of community events are state and county fairs, city festivals, circuses and other public gathering events that are approved by the Environmental Health Department.

-Permits are required from your local Environmental Health Office to operate a temporary food facility.
-Temporary food facilities will be inspected on the day of the event, and throughout the event as needed, to check compliance with all applicable state and local requirements.
-Check our guidance section to obtain the Temporary Food Facility Guidelines and the Temporary Food Facility Fees.
+Permits are required from your local Environmental Health Office to operate a temporary food facility and will be inspected on the day of the event, and throughout the event as needed, to check compliance with all applicable state and local requirements.